 Collegium Medicum was previously known as the Ludwik Rydygier Medical University, which was established by the Seym (the lower chamber of the Polish parliament) on 21st July 1984.
-In October, the same year, the Rector, Prof. dr hab.
-Jan Domaniewski inaugurated the first year of functioning of the youngest medical university in Poland.
+In October of the same year, the Rector, Prof. dr hab.
+Jan Domaniewski, inaugurated the youngest medical university in Poland.

-In 2004 the Medical University in Bydgoszcz was incorporated into the Nicolaus Copernicus University in Toruń as the Ludwik Rydygier Collegium Medicum in Bydgoszcz and since then has been providing academic education as part of NCU.
+In 2004, the Medical University in Bydgoszcz was incorporated into the Nicolaus Copernicus University in Toruń and renamed as the Ludwik Rydygier Collegium Medicum in Bydgoszcz.
+Since then, it has been providing academic education as part of NCU.

-Currently, Collegium Medicum in Bydgoszcz provides students with education in the Polish language in three faculties:
+Currently, Collegium Medicum in Bydgoszcz provides education in the Polish language in 16 fields of study offered by three faculties:

 - Master’s Degree

-- Kujawy and Pomerania Pulmonology Centre in Bydgoszcz
+- the Kuyavian-Pomeranian Pulmonology Centre in Bydgoszcz ,

 - the Tadeusz Borowicz Provincial Infectious Diseases Hospital in Bydgoszcz,

 - the Ludwik Rydygier Provincial Polyclinic Hospital in Toruń,

 - the 10th Military Research Hospital and Polyclinic in Bydgoszcz.